ipa320/cob_people_perception/README.md

 cob_people_fusion: fuse people deections from various sources

-cob_openni2_tracker: Unused??
+cob_openni2_tracker: wrapper for the openni2_tracker that detects humans in the Kinect point cloud and tracks their skeleton.

-libnite2: Unused??
+libnite2: Helper library for cob_openni2_tracker, wrapper for downloading and compiling the NiTE library.

-Please also have a look at our more detailed documentation at http://wiki.ros.org/cob_people_detection .
+Please also have a look at our more detailed documentation at http://wiki.ros.org/cob_people_perception .

 Quick Start
 -----------
-Kinnect detections: see cob_people_detection/readme
+Kinect detections: see cob_people_detection/readme

 Laser scan based detection: see cob_dual_leg_tracker/readme